• Skip to primary navigation

 Simple Chicken Vegetable Soup

 This chicken vegetable soup recipe is simple, healthy, and an easy way to use up whatever veggies you've got on hand!
-Make it with already cooked/rotisserie chicken or uncooked chicken.
+It has only 10 minutes of prep and uses rotisserie chicken for convenience.

 Ingredients